 A few years after the Internet burst onto the scene we discovered that people were posting copies the old Penguin Software disks that could be run using Apple II emulators on newer Macs and PCs.
 We didn't mind.
 We checked with most of the authors of the software we had published and they didn't mind either.
 So we created this site as a reliable place to download original copies of those programs instead of the cracked and sometimes non-working copies found elsewhere.

 Then one day we got a "cease and desist" letter from Penguin Books' attorneys.
 It seems that they weren't happy enough that they forced us to change our name while we were an ongoing business; instead they want to entirely erase the years that Penguin Software existed.

 Back in the 1980's they threatened to take us to court after we'd built up a customer base as "Penguin Software" for five years.
 Apparently they thought they might want to get into software publishing, and we were in their way.
 Unfortunately, our lawyers advised us that Penguin-Viking was one of the largest book publishers in the world and it didn't matter if we could beat them in court or not.
 If we attempted to keep our name they could simply bleed us dry with legal fees.

 It didn't make sense to throw away money on lawyers back then, and it makes even less sense when we're not even running a business and just trying to make the old stuff available free for nostalgia's sake.
-So what you'll find on this site is much more limited than it might have been.
-And while you'll see the words "Penguin Software" here and there, the site has been pretty well scrubbed of the "offending" words.
+So while you'll see the words "Penguin Software" here and there, the site has been pretty well scrubbed of most of those "offending" words.